TART ORANGE MARMALADE

 Jasmine rice, prepared per package

-- Heat avocado oil in a heavy skillet over medium0high heat.
+- Heat avocado oil in a heavy skillet over medium high heat.

 - Generously season chicken pieces with FRESH ground salt and pepper.